DenysKuchma/DenysKuchma/README.md

 ## About me

-I'm a Frontend Engineer with experience building production products, internal platforms, developer tooling, and complex frontend systems.
+I'm a Frontend Engineer with experience building production products, internal platforms, developer tooling, real-time systems, and AI-driven automation.

-I primarily work with Vue and JavaScript, with additional experience in React, and enjoy solving problems related to architecture, performance, real-time systems, and developer experience.
+I primarily work with JavaScript, TypeScript, and Vue, with additional experience in React.
+I enjoy the parts of engineering where things get more complex: architecture, performance, integrations, real-time communication, automation, and developer experience.

-Over the past several years I've worked on:

-* production marketplace platforms
-* internal CRM systems
-* real-time communication features
-* developer tools and automation workflows
-* frontend architecture and performance optimization

-I enjoy solving challenging engineering problems and building products that improve the experience for both users and developers.
+My recent work has also moved deeper into developer tooling and agentic AI, including multi-agent systems, browser automation, test generation, MCP integrations, and testing infrastructure.

+I like building things that are useful, reliable, and maintainable, whether they're used by end users or other developers.

 ---

 ## Experience Highlights

-* Sole frontend engineer for a production marketplace and internal CRM platform
+* Owned frontend development for a production marketplace and internal CRM as the sole Frontend Engineer
-* Built real-time communication features using WebRTC and WebSocket technologies
+* Built production real-time audio, video, and chat systems using WebRTC and WebSockets
-* Improved Core Web Vitals and frontend performance on production applications
+* Improved Core Web Vitals, frontend performance, and build architecture across production applications
-* Designed modular frontend architectures and optimized build pipelines
-* Developed embeddable SDKs and integration systems
+* Built partner integrations and embeddable SDK solutions
-* Contributed to testing ecosystems, automation tooling, and developer experience initiatives
+* Contribute to the next generation of CodeceptJS and developer tooling around testing and automation
-* Worked on AI-assisted testing workflows and exploratory testing approaches
+* Built autonomous multi-agent AI systems for exploratory testing, browser automation, and test generation
+* Developed AI agent infrastructure and MCP integrations connecting LLMs with developer and testing workflows

 ---

 ## Areas of Interest

+* Frontend & Product Engineering
 * Developer Tools
+* Agentic AI Systems
 * Frontend Architecture
-* Real-Time Applications
+* Real-Time Systems
 * Performance Engineering
-* Product Engineering
-* Automation Workflows
+* Automation Infrastructure
-* AI-Assisted Testing
+* Developer Experience

 ---